gerpy/rpm-install/README.md

 General guidelines : https://retrogamecorps.com/2022/03/13/android-emulation-starter-guide/

+Starting the RPM for the first time, don't install anything and set the AOSP Android launcher by default.

+## Android Playstore Applications

+- MiXplorer (Silver for support)
+- Synthing-fork
+- Entertainment : Plex, Youtube ...
+- Android games

 ## Syncthing

 I have an "Emulation" folder on my hardrive, with various ressources.
 I' using Syncthing extensively for convenience : if I want to add/edit sometging, I just do it on my PC and changes get synced automatically.